hashchange/backbone.declarative.views/README.md

 There are two ways to let a view know about the template:

 - You can set the template property of the class with `extend()`.
-- You can also pass it in as an option when you create the view.
+- You can also pass the template in as an option when you create the view.

   (If you have loaded other components before Backbone.Declarative.Views, and if those components extend Backbone.View for their own view types, you likely cannot pass the template as an option to these types.
 See the [edge case, below][edge-case]).

 On the other hand, this is how it _won't_ work:

 - If you modify the template property in `initialize()`, it will not affect the `el` of the view.
 The `el` has already been set up at this point.
-So you can't set the template property to a selector there.
+So you can't set the template property to a selector in `initialize`.

-  This behaviour is a feature, not a bug, though.
+  This behaviour is a feature, not a bug.
 It is common to compile a template in `initialize`, along the lines of `this.template = _.template( $( this.template ).html() )`, and overwrite the template property in the process.
-This pattern will continue to work, and not break the functionality of Backbone.Declarative.Views either.
+This pattern will continue to work, and it won't break the functionality of Backbone.Declarative.Views, either.

 - If you set the `el` of the view to an existing DOM element, the data attributes of a template don't get applied to it.
 That matches the default Backbone behaviour.
 Backbone ignores `el`-related view properties, like `tagName` and `className`, if `el` is set to an existing DOM element.